-Terminology Definition "political risk insurance transaction" means political risk insurance coverage provided by EDC to protect against political risks such as foreign exchange transfer difficulties, expropriation by a host government, or war, revolution, and insurrection "project1" means a physical development that is or will be greenfield, or a major extension or transformation- conversion thereof, and which in each case is planned or occurring and is industrial-, commercial- or infrastructure- related in nature; "project company" means an entity owned in whole or in part by a project sponsor and established for the purpose of the design, development, construction or operation of a particular identified project; "project sponsor" means an entity owning, either directly or through an ownership interest in a project company, the assets of a project; "repayment term" shall have the meaning given that term in section 8 of the Arrangement on Guidelines for Officially Supported Export Credits. "review" means the review by or for EDC of the environmental and social assessment of a project; "sensitive area" means, in relation to the location of a project, an area that EDC determines to be of the type described in paragraph 26 of Annex 2 or that is otherwise, in EDC's determination, a protected area; "transaction" means EDC's support of a project in the form of a financing transaction, political risk insurance transaction or equity transaction, or any combination thereof which support is provided by EDC directly (or indirectly through a financial intermediary) to a project sponsor, project company or other entity with prime responsibility for project design, development and construction; "transformation/ conversion" means, in relation to a project, reuse on a previously developed site or a modernization intended to result in a substantial change in output or functionality; "World Bank Group" means the group of associated institutions that includes the International Bank for Reconstruction and Development, International Finance Corporation, Multilateral Investment Guarantee Agency, International Development Association and International Centre for Settlement of Investment Disputes.
+Terminology Definition "project" means a physical development that is or will be greenfield, or a major extension or transformation/conversion thereof, and which in each case is planned or occurring (or is reasonably foreseeable in the case of multi-project transactions) and is industrial-, commercial- or infrastructure-related in nature. "project company" means an entity owned in whole or in part by a project sponsor and established for the purpose of the design, development, construction or operation of a particular identified project. "project sponsor" means an entity owning, either directly or through an ownership interest in a project company, the assets of a project. "repayment term" shall have the meaning given that term in section 8 of the Arrangement on Guidelines for Officially Supported Export Credits . "review" means the review by or for EDC of the environmental and social assessment of a project. "sensitive area" means, in relation to the location of a project, an area that EDC determines to be in a sensitive location, including, inter alia, national parks and other protected areas identified by national or international law, and other sensitive locations of international, national or regional importance, such as wetlands, forests with high biodiversity value, areas of archaeological or cultural significance, and areas of importance for Indigenous Peoples or other groups at higher risk of vulnerability or marginalization, or that is otherwise, in EDC's determination, a protected area.
+"Trade Expansion Lending Program (TELP)" means an EDC portfolio guarantee product whereby EDC provides a guarantee to a financial institution acceptable to EDC pursuant to a guarantee or other agreement in respect of multiple loans or other liabilities owing to such financial institution through a streamlined delivery mechanism. "transaction" means EDC's support of a project in the form of a financing transaction or equity transaction, or any combination thereof which support is provided by EDC directly (or indirectly through a financial intermediary) to a project sponsor, project company or other entity with prime responsibility for project design, development and construction. "transformation/ conversion" means, in relation to a project, reuse on a previously developed site or a modernization intended to result in a substantial change in output or functionality.

+Terminology Definition "World Bank Group" means the group of associated institutions that includes the International Bank for Reconstruction and Development, International Finance Corporation, Multilateral Investment Guarantee Agency, International Development Association and International Centre for Settlement of Investment Disputes.